 The "personalities" of medical schools also vary, but most try hard to create a supportive community where all students will succeed.
 Some are fairly relaxed; others are more intense.
 Most are urban.
 You can get some feeling for these things as you visit schools on interview day and talk to the students there.

 First, you should apply to the medical schools within your state.
 Most medical schools receive financial support from the states in which they are located and legislatures demand that they serve their own residents first.
 If the state in which you reside does not have a medical school, other medical schools may save places in the class for its residents.
-For example, Sidney Kimmel College (Jefferson) saves places for Delaware residents, and the University of Vermont and Dartmouth for Maine residents.
-The University of Washington in Seattle, Washington saves places for residents of Wyoming, Alaska, Montana and Idaho.
+For example, Sidney Kimmel College (Jefferson) saves places for Delaware residents, and the University of Washington in Seattle, Washington saves places for residents of Wyoming, Alaska, Montana and Idaho.
 If you have some question about whether you qualify as a state resident, call and ask the medical school admissions office how residency is determined.

 Third, look at the tuition (for both a resident and a non-resident) for each school and notice how many out-of-state students they accepted.
 Many state institutions' tuition for in-state students is significantly lower, sometimes as low as 25% of out-of-state charges.
 You should be aware that some states tie scholarship support during medical school to commitments to serve in the state that educates them.
 These schools sometimes accept very low numbers of out-of-state students, or none at all.
 Don't apply to schools that will not even consider you!

 You may also want to look at the number of applicants, the number interviewed and the number matriculating.
-For example, George Washington University in Washington, D.C. had 14,004 applicants and interviewed 1,132 (about 8%) and matriculated 180 (1%), 171 of whom were not residents of the District of Columbia.
-On the other hand, University of Mississippi had only 445 applicants who were Mississippi residents, interviewed 227 (62%) and matriculated 165 (37%), all from Mississippi.
+For example, George Washington University in Washington, D.C. had 16,825 applicants and interviewed 1,082 (about 6%) and matriculated 183 (2%), 176 of whom were not residents of the District of Columbia.
+On the other hand, University of Mississippi had only 446 applicants, interviewed 271 (61%) and matriculated 165 (59%), all from Mississippi.
 Obviously, a student from the state of Mississippi would stand a much better chance of receiving an interview and being accepted at University of Mississippi than at another medical school.
 Even some private schools accept a larger percentage of in-state students.

-You may want to purchase the most recent edition of the MSAR Online which has the most accurate and authoritative information on individual medical schools.
-The 2019-2020 edition should be out in April.
+You should purchase the most recent edition of the MSAR Online which has the most accurate and authoritative information on individual medical schools, including admission statistics and requirements.